|

 "That's okay, Chris, you don't have to answer.
 We're done for today," Sister Pete says, evenly, looking at her watch.

 Next to her, Beecher's looking away again.
-Counting on his fingers.
-8 hours and 5 minutes.

-Three steps, that's the distance between him and Toby.
 Three steps - and he could touch him, hold him, fucking break his goddamn limbs all over again.
-THAT would get him the fuck out of here for sure.

 Instead he gets up, makes a step forward, two steps back, and leaves with O'Reily next to him and that black guy from Unit B hunching his shoulders like a kicked dog in front of him, mumbling something about that car theft and his girlfriend who never comes to see him.